 As an adult, I never had tailbone pain.
 However, as a child, I clearly remember hurting my tailbone slipping in the bathtub and having soreness there for what seemed like an eternity.
 I have tremendous sympathy for anyone who has chronic coccyx symptoms and double this sympathetic feeling if they must sit in order to work.
 Speaking of a fate too horrible to bear.

 For such a small and completely useless structure, the coccyx can cause so much agony.
-It is a wonder evolution (or God, if you prefer) has not gotten rid of it 100% by now.
+It is a wonder that evolution has not gotten rid of it 100% by now.
 Maybe some generation far in the future will not have to deal with this condition anymore, if this vestigial tail finally goes missing from the human anatomy.

 There are three common scenarios that cause the vast majority of all tailbone pain syndromes:

 can damage the tailbone mildly or severely.
 Falls are the most common

 cause of tailbone injury.
 Falling while going down stairs, getting in

 or out of the bathtub or sitting down are the most likely to generate

 the proper angle to fracture or bruise the coccyx.
 A bruise can be very

 painful, but will usually resolve without any treatment in a matter of

 weeks.
 A fracture might take months to fully heal and can cause pain